Buchpora

 Most of the current inhabitants of the area are migrants from Downtown Srinagar.
 During the project of widening the roads in Downtown, numerous houses obstructing the widening of roads were shattered down.
-The homeless people were given plots of land by state government in neighbouring areas including Buchpora and Soura.
-Thus government housing colonies were constructed in these areas. there are many areas adjacent to this area, Illahi bagh, Rang pora, Umerhaira, are some of them.
-The area was an agriculture land but has been converted into a residential area.
+The affected people were given plots of land by state government in neighbouring areas including Buchpora and Soura.
+Thus many government housing colonies were constructed in these areas.
+The famous Anchar lake also shares its banks with Buchpora in the Hajibagh Colony.
+Adjacent to Hajibagh is posh Firdous Colony.
+There are many areas adjacent to this area as well notable of them Illahi bagh, Rangpora, Umerhair, are some of them.
+The area was an agriculture land but has now been converted into a residential area.
+The area falls under jurisdiction of Soura police station and is only 2 km from Kashmir's biggest tertiary hospital SKIMS.

 The area provides two major road links which connect Ganderbal with Srinagar.

 Schools

 The schools providing education facilities to local students as well as the students from other districts are as follows :